tknightz/window-jumping.lua/README.md

-My implementation `window picker` feature from [nvim-tree.lua](https://github.com/kyazdani42/nvim-tree.lua), but for jumping only.
+My clone `window picker` feature from [nvim-tree.lua](https://github.com/kyazdani42/nvim-tree.lua), but for jumping only.